oxc-project/javascript-parser-in-rust/docs/ast.md

 ```

 :::info
-To make sure the enums are indeed 16 bytes, you can use `std::mem::size_of`.
+To make sure the enums are indeed 16 bytes, we can use `std::mem::size_of`.
-You will often see "no bloat enum sizes" test cases in the Rust Compiler source code for ensuring small enum sizes.
+"no bloat enum sizes" test cases can often be seen in the Rust Compiler source code for ensuring small enum sizes.

 ```rust
 #[test]